Doc-like surface for writing (notes, meeting minutes, etc.)

 Both products support hitting "@" and commenting at or notifying your colleagues.

 Automations / workflow (i.e. send email update on regular cadence

 Both apps support automations.
-In monday.com, you need to be on the Standard plan (at least) to start using a limited number of Automations; in Coda the feature has a threshold on the free tier.
+In Asana it is a paid feature; in Coda the feature has a threshold on the free tier.

-Monday.com has a button to add new items (tasks) to your boards, but does not allow users to add or customize buttons.
-For instance, click a button which automatically sends an email to a particular set of stakeholders.
+Asana has built-in buttons in its app, but does not allow users to customize buttons, for instance, click a button which automatically sends an email to a particular set of stakeholders.

 Automations to schedule triggered updates